Top 11 Best VPN Services of 2019Posted May 29, 2018, 4:58 p.m. by Jonathan

 What is a mobile VPN?

 A mobile VPN works differently than a regular VPN type because of one particular feature.
-It has the ability to handle constant interruptions such as changing networks, losing coverage, closing the device, and other disruptive factors that are commonplace to a cell phone.
+It can handle constant interruptions such as changing networks, losing coverage, closing the device, and other disruptive factors that are commonplace to a cell phone.

 Whereas a regular VPN handles point-to-point connections by allowing safe transfer of information, mobile VPNs can handle connections where the endpoints often change.
-To do this, mobile VPNs maintain the connection even when it is interrupted, and it is able to restore it by taking care of all network login functions without manual input from the user.
+To do this, mobile VPNs maintain the connection even when it is interrupted, and it can restore it by taking care of all network login functions without manual input from the user.

 Who needs a VPN?